Salem (painting)

-Salem is a painting of 1908 by the English painter Sydney Curnow Vosper, depicting a scene within Capel Salem, a Baptist chapel in Pentre Gwynfryn, Gwynedd, Wales.
+Salem is a painting created by the English artist Sydney Curnow Vosper in 1908.
+It depicts a scene within Capel Salem, a Baptist chapel in Pentre Gwynfryn, Gwynedd, Wales.
 It is noteworthy as a depiction of Welsh piety, the traditional Welsh national costume, and for a contentious belief that the devil is depicted within it.
-Mass reproductions throughout the early and mid 20th century ensured that the image became famous throughout Britain.

-The painting has been described as an icon of Wales, much as John Constable's Hay Wain is iconic of England.
+Mass reproductions in the early and mid 20th century allowed the image to become widespread throughout the United Kingdom.
+It has been described as an iconic symbol of Wales, as The Hay Wain by John Constable is described as a symbol of England.

 History

 Vosper had found success as a watercolour painter before coming to Wales; he had exhibited work in galleries throughout England, at the Paris Salon and the Royal Academy in London.
 He was noted for his paintings of people, particularly the residents of Le Faouët in Brittany.
 Vosper's Welsh period began with his marriage to Constance James of Merthyr Tydfil in 1902, and ended after her death in 1910.

 Vosper first saw Capel Salem in 1906, not long after the "Welsh Revival".
 He had already painted many famous images of prayer and piety in Brittany, and it would seem the chapel and its congregation inspired him in much the same way.